Home » GI Bill » Pittsburgh, PA BAH Rates, Housing, Education, & Cost of Living

 Employment Opportunities in Pittsburgh

-The unemployment rate in Pittsburgh according to BestPlaces is 7.1%, which is slightly higher than the national average.
-Despite this, job growth in Pittsburgh has been positive and jobs have increased by 0.2% in the past year.
-This is evidenced through the robust job market and access to employment opportunities across a diverse set of sectors.
-Pittsburgh is home to many top-rated companies and is the location for the headquarters of Kraft Heinz Company.
+The unemployment rate in Pittsburgh, according to BestPlaces, is 7.1%, which is slightly higher than the national average.
+Pittsburgh is home to many top-rated companies and is the headquarters of Kraft Heinz Company.

-Pittsburgh is traditionally known as the “Steel City” due to its important center of the steel industry in the industrial age.
+Pittsburgh is traditionally known as the “Steel City” due to its role as a center of the steel industry during the industrial age.
 While steel is still an important part of Pittsburgh’s economy, other key industries have emerged, particularly in the tech sector.

 Job seekers can find employment in the following industries: